So how do we go about setting this up?

 Adding a Comparison Range

-First and foremost, let's look at how to add another date range to the report.
+First and foremost, let's look at how to add another date range to a report that doesn't have one yet.

 This is because you want the date ranges to run in chronological order, so that the percentage increases/decreases over time are displayed as time moves forward.

-We'll choose a Monthly breakdown so we can see how each month compares in terms of Sales performance.
+So here we'll put Last Month and choose a Daily breakdown so we can see how each day compares in terms of Sales performance.

 You must put a breakdown in for this to work (e.g. Daily, Weekly, Monthly, etc), so switch it from Summary to whichever one you need.

-Next, go to the top right corner, click the 3-dot menu button, and click Add Range:
+Next, go to the top right corner, click the More... menu button, and click Add Range:

 Here a dialogue box will pop up that lets you choose a second date range to add to the report.